thephez/dash-docs/_includes/devdoc/ref_transactions.md

 sub-section][raw transaction format]).
 Taking the resulting hash:

 1. Add an address version byte in front of the hash.
-The version bytes commonly used by Bitcoin are:
+The version bytes commonly used by Dash are:

-    * 0x00 for P2PKH addresses on the main Bitcoin network (mainnet)
+    * 0x4c for P2PKH addresses on the main Dash network (mainnet)

-    * 0x6f for P2PKH addresses on the Bitcoin testing network (testnet)
+    * 0x8c for P2PKH addresses on the Dash testing network (testnet)

-    * 0x05 for P2SH addresses on mainnet
+    * 0x10 for P2SH addresses on mainnet

-    * 0xc4 for P2SH addresses on testnet
+    * 0x13 for P2SH addresses on testnet

 2. Create a copy of the version and hash; then hash that twice with SHA256: `SHA256(SHA256(version . hash))`